My Favorite Gluten-Free and Dairy-Free Substitutes

 Beer

-Our very favorite gluten-free beers are from Green’s; they make Belgian-style amber, dubbel, and tripel ales, so if you’re missing Chimay or Ommegang, start with Green’s!
+Some of our other favorite gluten-free beers are from Green’s; they make Belgian-style amber, dubbel, and tripel ales, so if you’re missing Chimay or Ommegang, start with Green’s!
 Beer Advocate tasting notes: Amber, Endeavor (dubbel), Quest (tripel).

 Redbridge is made by Anheuser-Busch, so no hipster credits there.
 But it’s a good standard for a backyard barbecue or when you want something simple and direct.
 Flavorwise, it’s maybe somewhere between Bud and Killian’s.